-Kostas Prapoglou writes on Kader Attia’s moving image installation Dispossession (2013) currently on show at Middlesbrough Institute of Modern Art (MIMA).
+Kostas Prapoglou writes on Kader Attia’s moving image installation Dispossession (2013) at Middlesbrough Institute of Modern Art (MIMA).
 The work surveys through a series of interviews and slide projections the impact of colonialism and the effect of Catholic missionaries over the sub-Saharan regions and the luck of African treasures.
 Addressing issues of heritage, cultural identity, religious ethics and societal discourse, Attia inspects the construction of emerging new realities.

 Kader Attia, Dispossession, 2013, Double-channel slide projection, colour, silent, 13 min, Middlesbrough Collection at Middlesbrough Institute of Modern Art, Presented by the Contemporary Art Society Collections Fund at Frieze